michaldrabik/showly-2.0/README.md

 ## Issues & Contributions

-Feel free to post ideas and problems as Github Issues.
+Feel free to post problems with the app as Github [Issues](https://github.com/michaldrabik/showly-2.0/issues).

+Features ideas should be posted as new GIthub [Discussion](https://github.com/michaldrabik/showly-2.0/discussions).

 Pull requests are welcome.
 Remember about leaving a comment in the relevant issue if you are working on something.

 ### Language Translations

-I'm always looking for help with translating app into more languages.<br>
+We're always looking for help with translating app into more languages.<br>
 If you are interested in helping now or in the future, please visit our CrowdIn project and join:<br>
 https://crwd.in/showly-android-app

+## FAQ

+**1. Can I watch/stream/download shows and movies with Showly app?**

+  No, that is not possible.
+Showly is a progress tracking type of app - not a streaming service.

+**2. Show/Episode/Movie I'm looking for seems to be missing.
+What can I do?**

+  Showly uses [Trakt.tv](https://trakt.tv) as its main data source.
+  If something is missing please use "Import Show" / "Import Movie" option located at the bottom of Trakt.tv website.
+  It's also possible to contact Trakt.tv support about any related issue.

 ## Contact